enricocid/Music-Player-GO/FORMATS.md

 ### Instructions to get certain codecs working

+Example:

-Opus, for example, has been supported natively since Android 5.0, but only in the Matroska (.mkv) container.
+Opus format is natively since Android 5.0, but only in the Matroska (.mkv) or Ogg (.ogg) container.
 The Opus file type/container itself is neither detected nor supported by MediaPlayer API.

-A simple workaround to detect and play Opus encoded files is to **replace their extension** (.opus) with the supported container (.mkv).
+A simple workaround to detect and play Opus encoded files is to **replace their extension** (.opus) with the supported container (.mkv or .ogg).

-Check the "Supported File Type(s) / Container Formats" from the [supported media formats](https://developer.android.com/guide/topics/media/media-formats) page to see the supported container given the format/codec.
+Check the "Supported File Type(s) / Container Formats" from the [supported media formats](https://developer.android.com/guide/topics/media/media-formats) page for more info.

 **Thanks for using Music Player GO!**